CCEMGroupTCD/DARTassembler/docs/doc_files/part2_dart_modules_documentation/ligand_filters/ligand_filters.rst

 .. confval:: output_db_file

     Path to where the filtered ligand database will be saved.
-If empty, will default to 'filtered_ligand_db.json' in the current directory.
+If empty, will default to 'filtered_ligand_db.jsonlines' in the current directory.

 Filters
 ~~~~~~~~~~~~~~